 - As are the settings within each rule…

-At the end of the above exercise, you’ve made significant changes that will boost security and help protect your WordPress site from hackers.
+At the end of the above exercise, you’ve made significant changes that will boost security and help secure your WordPress hosting and your WordPress login page against hackers.

 If all of this seems daunting, help is at hand.
-I’m happy to install / configure all of the above for you…
+I’m happy to install/configure all of the above for you… Contact me today…

 References: WordPress Security